Probabilistic Hyper-Graphs using Multiple Randomly Masked Autoencoders for Semi-supervised Multi-modal Multi-task Learning: Related work

-\paragraphni{Multi-modal multi-task learning (MTL):} multi-modality refers to handling multiple input signals, while multi-task is defined by a single model predicting two or more tasks at once (i.e. semantic segmentation and depth estimation).
+\textbf{Multi-modal multi-task learning (MTL):} multi-modality refers to handling multiple input signals, while multi-task is defined by a single model predicting two or more tasks at once (i.e. semantic segmentation and depth estimation).
 Recently, there has been a surge in large models with multi-modal abilities, however they are usually limited to just two modalities: text and RGB images \cite{zhang2024vision}.
 For multi-task prediction, \cite{standley2020tasks} proposes a multi-encoder architecture where semantically similar modalities share a network branch, while competing ones are assigned to separate branches to mitigate negative transfer.
 The work of \cite{wu2020understanding} also explores the negative transfer phenomenon, while \cite{liu2019loss} propose a mitigation by dynamically weighting up or down each task during the training based on the running error.
 In \cite{leordeanu2021semi}, they introduce a graph-based MTL system, where each graph edge represents a neural network modeling two modalities (one input and one output), forming ensembles through multiple pathways to the same destination task.
-Later \cite{marcu2023self} extends this paradigm to real world data and hyper-graphs.
+Later \cite{marcu2023self} extends this paradigm to real world data and hypergraphs.
 The work of \cite{zamir2018taskonomy} presents an automated framework for discovering semantic taxonomies based on related modalities.
 MTL has also been applied to specialized fields, including Earth observation \cite{pirvu2023multi}, medical imaging \cite{haque2021multimix} or recommender systems for videos \cite{li2023adatt}.

 In this work we employ a MTL setup for our experiments based on the tasks of the Dronescapes dataset: semantic segmentation, depth and camera normals estimation.
-We also define a fixed set of input and output modalities aligned with the original Dronescapes dataset, always keeping RGB as input. \\
+We also define a fixed set of input and output modalities aligned with the original Dronescapes dataset, always keeping RGB as input.
+To our best knowledge, our model has the largest number of modalities (inputs, intermediate and outputs) in the multi-modal vision literature.